na-na-hi/renget/archive/smgenskins.md

    - [No current special skin effects]

  - Ravana
-   - Shadow Punch Ravana Special Emote
+   - Shadow Punch Ravana Special Emote has him float with smoke around him.
+When moving, he punches the ground and does float-y backflips.
+   - Ravin' Ravana is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing as he dances.

  - Scylla
    - Dragon Empress / Queen Scylla Special Emote